mk-fg/ghg/README.rst

   % ghg -h
   ...
-  ## Should neatly describe how it works and all supported options
+  ## Should describe how tool works and all supported options

   % ghg -e secret-data.txt
   % ghg -d secret-data.txt.ghg